instadeepai/Mava/README.md

 ## Installation 🎬

-You can install the latest release of Mava for **Tensorflow** from PyPI (to be deprecated soon):
+You can install the latest release of Mava for **Tensorflow** from PyPI (to be deprecated soon).
+Note that you will still be able to use TF2 systems by pinning to an older version of Mava.

 ```bash
 pip install id-mava[reverb,tf,envs]
 ```

-For **JAX**, please install the latest development version directly from GitHub (PyPI release coming soon!):
+For **JAX**, please install the latest development version directly from GitHub (PyPI release coming soon!).

 ```bash
 pip install "id-mava[reverb,jax,envs] @ git+https://github.com/instadeepai/mava.git"